Running with a dog has become increasingly popular over the last few years.

 #10 Be a considerate dog owner

-Bio-degradable doggie bags are a good, environmentally friendly choice compared with regular plastic doggie bags.
+Bio-degradable doggie bags are an environmentally friendly choice compared with regular plastic bags.

 How to train a dog to run with you